GuidesWikiHow To Choose The Right Graphics Card For Your PC

 • Ray Tracing: Turning on Ray Tracing paints a completely different picture, with NVIDIA’s RTX cards proving to be far better at handling next-gen ray-traced visuals, that too by a significant margin[1].
 If Ray Tracing capabilities are something that you are looking for, then NVIDIA’s RT cards are the way to go.
 Backed up with NVIDIA’s capable RT cores[1], NVIDIA’s GeForce RTX cards take the lead in demonstrating the ultimate ray tracing spectacle.

-• Budget: Where AMD does succeed, however, is sheer value, with offerings such as the RX 6600 XT currently dominating the mid-range market.
+• Budget: Where AMD succeeds, however, is in sheer value, with offerings such as the RX 6600 XT currently dominating the mid-range market.
 Even disregarding their older cards, AMD continues to maintain an edge over NVIDIA in terms of pricing, with the latest Radeon RX 7900 XTX being priced at a slightly lower point than the GeForce RTX 4090 Ti.

 • Driver Support: Driver support is also something you will have to take into consideration.
 AMD cards have garnered slight disrepute for their bad driver optimizations; however, AMD has been making consistent strides within that department, improving drivers with each iteration[2].
 Over at NVIDIA’s side of things, drivers have managed to consistently remain stable over the years, providing reliable support for the most part.
 When it comes to drivers, you can’t really go wrong with NVIDIA; however, both brands are bound to serve you well in terms of driver stability.

 • Upscaling: As far as upscaling methodologies are concerned, NVIDIA undoubtedly has the upper hand in that department, with DLSS providing better results than AMD’s FSR.
-It is worth mentioning that AMD intends to catch up soon with later versions of FSR; however, as of writing this article, DLSS takes the crown for the better upscaling method.
+It is worth mentioning that AMD intends to catch up soon with later versions of FSR; however, as of the writing of this article, DLSS is taking the crown for the better upscaling method.

 To sum up, both brands offer an extensive range of graphics cards that cater to different price segments.
 Choosing between the two brands ultimately boils down to personal preference as well as your intended use case for your GPU.